Italy, Greece relax COVID restrictions before tourism season - NewsBreak

 Italy, Greece relax COVID restrictions before tourism season

-ROME — (AP) — Italy and Greece relaxed some COVID-19 restrictions on Sunday, in a sign that life was increasingly returning to normal before Europe's peak summer tourist season.
+Italy and Greece relaxed some COVID-19 restrictions on Sunday, in a sign that life was increasingly returning to normal before Europe 's peak summer tourist season.

 Greece’s civil aviation authority announced that it was lifting all COVID-19 rules for international and domestic flights except for the wearing of face masks during flights and at airports.
 Previously, air travelers were required to show proof of vaccination, a negative test or a recent recovery from the disease.